-Given the dynamic nature of the business and its risks, and despite having a risk management and control system that responds to the best international recommendations and practices, it is not possible to guarantee that some risk is not identified in the risk inventory of the Company.
+Given the dynamic nature of the business and its risks, and despite having a risk control and management system that responds to the best international recommendations and practices, it is not possible to guarantee that some risk is not identified in the risk inventory of the Company.

 5.2.2.
-Capital Management
+Capital management

-The Company carries out capital management at corporate level and its objectives are to ensure financial stability and obtain sufficient financing from investments, optimizing the cost of capital in order to maximize the value created for the shareholder while maintaining its commitment to solvency.
+The Enagás Group carries out capital management at corporate level and its objectives are to ensure financial stability and obtain sufficient financing for investments, optimising the cost of capital in order to maximise the value created for the shareholder while maintaining its commitment to solvency.